aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/parsing/extract-images-from-pdf/_index.md

 ## Extract images from PDF files in the Node.js environment

 In case you want to extract images from PDF document, you can use [AsposePdfExtractImage](https://reference.aspose.com/pdf/nodejs-cpp/convert/asposepdfextractimage/) function.
+We must pass three arguments to this function:  input and output file name and resolution.
-Please check following code snippet in order to extract images from PDF file using Node.js via C++.
+Please check the following code snippet to extract images from a PDF file using Node.js.

 **CommonJS:**